 In the Installed tree, expand a language node (Visual C# or Visual Basic) and choose DevExpress XAF.
-Select DevExpress v19.2 XAF Solution Wizard, specify the new solution's name - "SimpleProjectManager", and click OK.
+Select DevExpress v20.2 XAF Solution Wizard, specify the new solution's name - "SimpleProjectManager", and click OK.

 Choose the target platform(s) on the Solution Wizard's first page.
-You can create separate WinForms, ASP.NET, Mobile (maintenance mode) applications, or multiple applications at once.
+You can create separate WinForms, ASP.NET applications, or multiple applications at once.
 Choose the Windows and Web platforms and click Next.

-Choose Entity Framework Code Fist and eXpress Persistent Objects and click Next.
+Choose Entity Framework 6 and eXpress Persistent Objects and click Next.

-You can use the Entity Framework (EF) or eXpress Persistent Objects (XPO) as your project's object-relational mapping (ORM) tool.
-This tutorial demonstrates the EF Code First and XPO-based approaches.
+You can use the Entity Framework 6 (EF 6) or eXpress Persistent Objects (XPO) as your project's object-relational mapping (ORM) tool.
+This tutorial demonstrates the Entity Framework 6 and XPO-based approaches.
 Two ORMs are selected simultaneously for demo purposes.
 Real-world applications usually use one ORM.